port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/scaffold-repositories-using-cookiecutter.md

 1. Create the following GitHub action secrets:

-   1. `ORG_TOKEN` - a [fine-grained PAT](https://github.com/settings/tokens?type=beta) with permissions to create repositories
+   1. `ORG_TOKEN` - a [fine-grained PAT](https://github.com/settings/tokens?type=beta) with permissions to create repositories.
-   2. `PORT_CLIENT_ID` - Port Client ID [learn more](../../../../build-your-software-catalog/sync-data-to-catalog/api/#get-api-token);
+   2. `PORT_CLIENT_ID` - Port Client ID [learn more](../../../../build-your-software-catalog/sync-data-to-catalog/api/#get-api-token).
-   3. `PORT_CLIENT_SECRET` - Port Client Secret [learn more](../../../../build-your-software-catalog/sync-data-to-catalog/api/#get-api-token);
+   3. `PORT_CLIENT_SECRET` - Port Client Secret [learn more](../../../../build-your-software-catalog/sync-data-to-catalog/api/#get-api-token).

-2. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new);
+2. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).

 3. Create a Port blueprint with the following properties:

 :::note
-Keep in mind this can be any blueprint you would like and this is just an example
+Keep in mind this can be any blueprint you would like and this is just an example.
 :::

 ```json showLineNumbers